robstoll/atrium/apis/differences.md

 expect(x) containsNot o the entries(null, { it isLessThan 2 }, { it isGreaterThan 5 })
 ```

-# Iterable predicate-like assertions
+# Iterable predicate-like expectations
-For more sophisticated assertions such as "there should be two matches", use the sophisticated assertion builder `contains.inAnyOrder`
+For more sophisticated expectations such as "there should be two matches", use the sophisticated expectation builder `contains.inAnyOrder`
 -&gt; see [Iterable contains in any order](#iterable-contains-in-any-order) for more information

 *atrium-api-fluent-en_GB*